jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 - `autoSizeColumnsInPivotLayout` - whether a pivot-based Layout should automatically autosize columns when **first opened** (*Default: false*)

 ### Default Layout
+You must always have at least one Layout - which will automatically get updated as your grid changes.

-AdapTable provides a 'Default Layout' at start-up based on the inital column definitions provided to the grid.
+If no Layouts are provided in Predefined Config, then AdapTable provides a 'Default Layout' at start-up based on the inital column definitions provided to the grid.

-Whenever a Layout is unselected or cleared, AdapTable will revert to displaying the Default Layout.

-**Note: the Default Layout is never updated or saved at runtime**.
-This means that any changes made to Column sorting, visibilty or order will not be persisted; users who wish to persist column changes must create a bespoke Layout.

-> Do not create a Layout called 'Default Layout' or 'AB_Default_Layout' as these are used internally to refer to the Default Layout and can cause problems.
+> There is an option in LayoutOptions to tell AdapTable to create a Default Layout even if you have defined other Layouts in Predefined Config.

 ## UI Elements